pplau/pacon/README.md

 # Batch Permission Setting
-If application does not call the pacon_set_permission() function, Pacon use the default setting
+* Pacon uses the default setting (all clients ) if a application does not customize the permission information by the *pacon_set_permission()* function.

-If application want to define the permission, it must call pacon_set_permission() in each client and make sure they use the same permission setting
+* If a application defines the permission information, it must call pacon_set_permission() in each client and make sure they use the same permission setting.

 # Joint Consistent Regions
 1. add all addresses of remote cregion into ./cr_joint_config